dreams-from-dust/Business-Name-Generator/README.md

 ### Getting Started

-To view the project, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+Simply clone this repository to your local machine and open the `index.html` file in your web browser.